Board of Directors

 Ann Sutton, Ph.D.

-Lynn Mitchell is a lawyer and founder of Lynn Mitchell Law, specializing in environmental and energy matters.
-She previously was a partner at Rueter Scargall Bennett LLP and Heenan Blaikie LLP.
-Ms. Mitchell has 20 years of experience as an advocate for and counsel to individuals and corporations, after holding various management positions in financial services.
-She is presently Vice-Chair of the Environmental Law Section of the Ontario Bar Association and is a past Director of a community legal clinic, which assists low income individuals with landlord and tenant disputes.
-She holds an MBA and LLB from the University of Toronto and a BComm from Queen’s University.
+Lynn Mitchell is a lawyer and founder of Lynn Mitchell Law, specializing in environmental matters.
+She was previously a partner at Rueter Scargall Bennett LLP and Heenan Blaikie LLP.
+Ms. Mitchell has more than 20 years of experience as an advocate for and counsel to individuals and corporations, after holding various management positions in financial services.
+She is a past Chair of the Environmental Law Section of the Ontario Bar Association, a past Director of a community legal clinic and presently sits part-time as a member of the Landlord and Tenant Board.
+She holds Master of Business Administration and Bachelor of Law degrees from the University of Toronto and a Bachelor of Commerce from Queen’s University.